opennorth/opennorth.ca/_posts/2017-06-08-newsletter-summer-2017.md

 4. What role will open source platforms and open data play in cities’ smart city policies and practices?
 5. How can principles of transparency and equal access translate to municipal smart city policies and practices?

 Read Rachel Bloom’s breakdown of the study here.
 Project content updates will be strategically rolled-out over the course of the year to inform Canada’s national conversation on smart cities.

+### Indigenous Data Sovereignty.
+Working in collaboration with the British Columbia First Nations’ Data Governance Initiative (BCFNDGI) and regional First Nations leaders, OpenNorth has been researching the relationship between open data and indigenous data sovereignty.
+The result of these conversations, Decolonizing Data: Indigenous Data Sovereignty Primer, will be released over coming months.
+We’re also looking forward to participating in the Annual Assembly of the First Nations of Quebec and Labrador Health and Social Services Commission, which will be a great opportunity to learn about local and regional data issues in the context of nation-to-nation relationships.

 ### In the news: